PrimeHub

 This doc shows how to package a model into a format-valid docker image for the PrimeHub model deployment feature.

 The PrimeHub model deployment feature is based on Seldon.
-This doc takes reference from Seldon official documentations and other resources which are listed in the last part.
+This doc takes from Seldon official documentations and other resources which are listed in the last part.

 Prerequisites